26 April 2022 Leave a comment Development, QA

 Front-end and back-end development are two areas in which software engineers might specialize.
 The aesthetics of software are the focus of front-end development.
-It’s all about the first impressions and experiences that users have.
-It is critical creating user-friendly designs that engage and entertain consumers.
+It’s all about managing experience of the user, also known as user journey management.
+It is critical to create user-friendly designs that engage and entertain consumers.
 The server-side of software functions is the focus of back-end development.
 It all comes down to what users are unable to see with their eyes.
 It is critical to program well-written code for the server and app or system to communicate.
 Software engineers are sometimes known as full-stack developers.
 They’re a jack of all crafts who can create software from start to finish.
 All of the engineers are on a quest to use quality, debugged software to solve real-world digital challenges.

 Computer systems design firms frequently hire software engineers.
 Many software engineers work for organizations that specialize in system or app development.
 Jobs in software engineering can be found in a variety of industries, from finance to medicine.
 Every business requires a digital platform to engage customers or clients online in today’s digital age.
 Software developers are also hired by colleges and institutions to teach the future generation.
 According to the Bureau of Labor Statistics, there are 1.36 million software engineering jobs in the United States.
 Google, Apple, IBM, Amazon, Microsoft, Facebook, Oracle, and SAP are among the largest employers.
 Not only in Silicon Valley but in all 50 states, software engineers can be found.
 A software engineer can work from home and be self-employed.
 However, the vast majority of people work full-time in offices.